-In the evening we will go for a traditional Nepali dinner at Kathmandu's finest Nepali restaurant.
+All these documents will be held in Questropix's safe and will be returned to you after your trek.
+We will go for a traditional Nepali dinner at Kathmandu's finest Nepali restaurant to end the day.

 Day 2 - City tour and Trek briefing